We're the UK's leading bowel cancer charity

 End of Life care

-The care you get at the end of life should help you to live as well as possible for the time you have left and to keep your dignity throughout.
-Your healthcare team should take your wishes into account when you are planning your care together.
+The care you get at the end of life should help you to live as well as possible for the time you have left.
+Your healthcare team will involve you in decisions about your treatment and care.

-This page guides you to high quality, reliable information on what care to expect in the final months and weeks of life.
+This page provides information on what care to expect in the final months and weeks of life.

 What is end of life care?

-Your GP or healthcare team may refer you to a palliative care team, who care for people with life-limiting illnesses.
+Your GP or healthcare team may refer you to a palliative care team, who specialise in caring for people who are approaching the end of their life.
 Your palliative care team may be based in your local hospital or hospice.
 The team may include nurses, doctors, hospice staff, physiotherapists, occupational therapists, complementary therapists and counsellors.
 You may also get support from your family and from spiritual or religious leaders.

-If you choose to stay at home, you may wish to visit your local hospice to get medical and nursing care.
+If you choose to have care at home, your GP will be responsible for your care and you will be visited by community nurses.
+You may wish to visit your local hospice to get medical and nursing care.
 You can visit during the day or you may be able to stay for a few days before going back home.
 The hospice may also offer complementary therapies and creative therapies, like art therapy and music therapy.
 Your GP can tell you where your local hospice is.
 Or you can search for hospices on the Hospice UK website, which also has information on palliative care.

 There is a lot of information and support available to help you and your family.
-The following organisations provide reliable, up-to-date information on coping with a life-limiting diagnosis, making plans, getting the right care and coping with the loss of a loved one.
+The following organisations provide reliable, up-to-date information on coping with your diagnosis, making plans, getting the right care and coping with the loss of a loved one.

 Cancer Research UK provides information on coping with bad news, talking about dying, what happens in the final days, what happens after someone dies and support for carers.